Wolf3s/xbmc4xbox-python/python/Doc/glossary.rst

       names, attribute access, operators or function calls which all return a value.
 In contrast to many other languages, not all language constructs are expressions.
-There are also :term:`statement`\s which cannot be used as expressions, such as :keyword:`print` or :keyword:`if`.
+There are also :term:`statement`\s which cannot be used as expressions, such as :keyword:`if`.
 Assignments are also statements, not expressions.

    extension module
       A module written in C or C++, using Python's C API to interact with the